An average-case sensitivity analysis for unmeasured confounding: Real data study

 \section{Real data study}

-We now apply our analysis methods to an observational study for estimating the causal effect of fish consumption on the blood mercury level.
-This study is publicly available in the \texttt{R} package \texttt{CrossScreening} \citep{zhao2018cross} on CRAN.
+We next compare the sensitivity models on an observational study \citep{zhao2018cross} for estimating the ATE of fish consumption on the blood mercury level.
 The outcome variable \quotes{blood mercury} is obtained from the individuals who answered questionnaires about seafood consumption in the National Health and Nutrition Examination Survey (NHANES) 2013-2014.
-The binary \quotes{treamtent} variable indicates if an individual has consumed more than 12 servings of fish or shellfish in the previous month.
+The binary \quotes{treatment} variable indicates if an individual has consumed more than 12 servings of fish or shellfish in the previous month.
 The study has 234 treated individuals (high consumption) and 873 controls (low consumption), and 8 covariates: gender, age, income, whether income is missing, race, education, ever smoked, and the number of cigarettes smoked last month.
-The outcome variable is scaled by $\log_2$.

-In $L^\infty$-analysis, we consider the sensitivity parameter $\Gamma$ ranging from 1 to 7, while in the $L^2$-analysis, we use $\lambda$ ranging from 0 to 0.7.
-As in the last section, the nuisance parameters are estimated by the Nadaraya-Waston estimator and logistic regression.
-The sensitivity curves are estimated by our proposed estimators with 9-fold cross-fitting.
-The result is shown in \Cref{fig:real_curves}; a confidence interval version of the figure is provided in \Cref{appendix:figure}.
-We can see that both parameter ranges lead to identifying the ATE of fisher consumption to be between 0 and 3.5.
-The adjusted critical values obtained using multiplier bootstrap are around 1.9 and 2.1 for a significance level of 0.10 and 0.05 in the analyses respectively, so the confidence intervals based on the central limit theorem are expected to be roughly 15\% narrower than the ones shown in the figure.

-For the bound in \eqref{equ:lambda_e}, $\Gamma = 7 $ implies that the causal effect of fish consumption is insensitive to unmeasured confounding.
-In \Cref{fig:real_curves_b}, the average sensitivity value of around 1.5 will explain away the ATE.
-We can apply the first interpretability method discussed in \Cref{sect:connections} by assuming a Gamma variable with mean $1$ and variance $1.5-1^2=0.5$ (i.e. both the shape and rate parameters = 2).
-The variable is bounded between 1/6 and 6 with a probability larger than 0.95. $L^2$-analysis draws the same conclusion as $L^\infty$-analysis without using any boundedness assumption.